About Us

 We are primarily a recreational badminton club that promotes badminton and is open to the community at large, and players of every skill level are welcome.
 There is also opportunity on occasion for tournament play at other clubs.
 People come to the club for the laughs and exercise badminton gives them, as well as for the friendly competition and the sense of achievement that comes as they improve their skills.

-In addition to those living in Madoc, many of our players come from the broader Central Hastings catchment area, e.g. from Belleville, Foxboro, Plainfield, Wakefield, Thomasburg, Thurlow, Tweed, Queensborough, Bannockburn, Springbrook, Stirling, Campbellford and Marmora.
+In addition to those living in Madoc, many of our players have come from the broader Central Hastings catchment area, e.g. from Belleville, Foxboro, Plainfield, Wakefield, Thomasburg, Thurlow, Tweed, Queensborough, Bannockburn, Springbrook, Stirling, Campbellford and Marmora.
 In the past, a few have even come from as far away as Hastings and Coe Hill.
-The players range in age from 10 to over 80.
+The players have ranged in age from 10 to over 80.

 There is a place for every level of player at our club, from beginners to intermediate to advanced.
 The club has racquets that novice players can borrow each night until they purchase their own.
-Training is available for interested juniors and novice adults.
+Training for interested juniors and novice adults is by way of input from experienced players during games.

 Safety is stressed for all players, and all are encouraged to wear eye protection and proper running shoes.
 COBA and OBA insurance regulations require our juniors (players under 19 years of age) to wear proper eye protection.
 The club has a limited supply of safety glasses that juniors can borrow each night until they purchase their own.